Concept mockup of our design response.

 MY ROLE User Research, UX/UI Design, Photograph Visuals, and Video

-Amixa-Ray Calzado, Rachel DeNoble, Nadia Kaheil, & Clara Too
+TEAM Amixa-Ray Calzado, Rachel DeNoble, Nadia Kaheil, & Clara Too

 PROJECT OVERVIEW